Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 Heterogeneous data pipelines are processing frameworks that interconnect a wide range of computing technologies, such as FPGAs, embedded processors, GPUs, IPUs, Groq devices, and custom ASICs, to efficiently manage and analyze the enormous data flows generated by modern scientific instruments.
 A core principle in designing these systems is the mapping of technologies onto front-end and back-end processing categories.
 Front-end technologies, often deployed directly on or near the sensors (e.g., FPGAs, ASICs, eFPGAs, SoCs), handle immediate high-speed data capture, localized processing, and initial feature extraction.
 Back-end technologies (GPUs, CPUs, etc.) manage more complex analysis that is not time or resource-limited.
 Defining these roles with an eye towards optimization for a particular instrument's conditions and environment ensures each device is used where its strengths best match the physics-driven specifications.
-Figure~\ref{fig:heterog_aureius} shows an example mapping of hardware to data task for LCLS.
+Furthermore, the introduction of agentic tools for a faster and more efficient traversal of complex optimization space represents a future of generic end-to-end DAQ design that can be easily optimized for different scientific and practical criteria (e.g. physics measurements, cost, etc.) Figure~\ref{fig:heterog_aureius} shows an example mapping of hardware to data task for LCLS.

 Optimizing these heterogeneous pipelines involves careful design not just of processing stages, but also of the high-performance transmission and linking mechanisms that relay data from the detectors through the pipeline.
 Efficient, low-latency communication, utilizing high-speed links and advanced networking protocols, is vital for ensuring that key scientific features extracted by front-end devices arrive at the back end without bottlenecks, maintaining data integrity and enabling real-time insights.